vrm-c/vrm.dev/content/en/docs/univrm/humanoid/humanoid_overview.md

 * T-Pose must be the initial pose

 {{% alert title="Note" color="info" %}}
-If the ratio (e.g. crotch - knee - foot) is uncommon, the same pose cannot be reproduced.
+If the ratio (e.g. crotch - knee - ankle) is uncommon, the same pose cannot be reproduced.
 {{% /alert %}}

 The creation of humanoid avatar is pretty much the same as the original: